dgsienko/The-Cove/README.md

 ## Running the Server

-Simply start `src/app.py` using the following:
+Simply start [src/app.py] (https://github.com/coreycle/The-Cove/blob/master/src/app.py) using the following:

 ```sh
 python app.py
 ```

-and the webserver will be started and hosted locally, so the game can utilize the Python scripts for its logic.
+and the webserver will be initialized and hosted locally, so the game can utilize the Python scripts for its logic.

 ## Playing the Game